-Now, wait for the process to complete which can take a couple of seconds.
-After that, launch Steam Client and try to update the games on your library to see if the content file locked error would still appear on your computer.
+Now, wait for the process to complete, which can take a couple of seconds.
+After that, launch Steam and try to update the games on your Library to see if the content file locked error would still appear on your computer.

-Another thing that you can do to try and fix the Steam content file locked error is by launching the Steam Client as an administrator.
-This way, Steam Client would have all the required administrative privileges to make changes with the files on your hard drive.
+Another thing that you can do to try and fix the locked file error is to launch Steam as an administrator.
+This way, Steam would have all the required administrative privileges to make changes to the files on your hard drive.

 Step 2.
 Now, click on Properties.

-After that, launch Steam Client and try updating the games on your library to check if the issue would still occur on your computer.
+After that, launch Steam and try updating the games on your Library to check if the issue still occurs on your computer.

-However, if you are still encounter the Steam content file locked error.
+However, if you still encounter the content file locked error.
 You can proceed to the last method below to try and fix the problem.

 Method 5: Reinstall the Game

-Sadly, the last thing that you can do is to redownload the game on Steam.
-There’s a possibility that the game files are corrupted beyond repair and the best thing to do is to download a fresh copy of the game to ensure that there would be no problems occurring in the future.
+Sadly, the last thing you can do is redownload the game on Steam.
+There’s a possibility that the game files are corrupted beyond repair, and the best thing to do is to download a fresh copy of the game to ensure that there will be no problems occurring in the future.